Marcus Aemilius Lepidus (consul 187 BC): Eastern missions

-In 201, Lepidus and two colleagues were sent as ambassadors by the Senate to King Ptolemy of Egypt, both to announce Rome's victory over Carthage and ensure that Rome's alliance with Egypt would continue through the coming war with Philip of Macedon, which the Romans were preparing for.
+In 201, Lepidus and two colleagues were sent as ambassadors by the Senate to king Ptolemy V of Egypt, both to announce Rome's victory over Carthage and ensure that Rome's alliance with Egypt would continue through the coming war with Philip V of Macedon, which the Romans were preparing for.
 Ptolemy was still only a young boy at this time and there is a tradition that Lepidus for a time acted himself during his stay in Egypt as the king's guardian and for a time governed the country.
 This appeal to Rome for the Senate to send a regent to them was, according to Justin, made by the Egyptians themselves.

 At this time also, while in Alexandria, Lepidus sailed to meet personally with Philip while the king was besieging Abydus, in an attempt to persuade him to lift the siege and abandon his attacks on Pergamum and the Rhodians, who had appealed to Rome.
-Lepidus delivered a message from the Senate that Philip of Macedon must cease from making war on any other Greeks and agree to pay compensation to Attalus of Pergamum and Rhodes for any damage caused.
+Lepidus delivered a message from the Senate that Philip of Macedon must cease from making war on any other Greeks and agree to pay compensation to Attalus I of Pergamum and Rhodes for any damage caused.
 If Philip would not agree to these terms then he and Macedon would soon find themselves at war with Rome.
 Rejecting the demands and saying that he was ready for war, Philip took the city and Lepidus departed.
-The result of the king's refusal of Lepidus' terms was the outbreak of the Second Macedonian War.
+The result of the king's refusal of these terms was the outbreak of the Second Macedonian War.